Gallstones (Cholelithiasis) | Overview

 How are gallstones treated?

-Rarely, an "open" procedure through an incision below the ribs may be necessary.
+In rare cases, an "open" procedure through an incision below the ribs may be necessary.
 This may be required if there is scarring, inflammation, bleeding or unusual anatomy of the common bile duct which prevents safe performance of the laparoscopy.